New Product Change Notice (PCN) effective Jan 1, 2025. MICROSENSOR appreciate your understanding.

 • Wheatstone Bridge Configuration

-Wheatstone bridge circuit measures the change in resistance.
+The Wheatstone bridge circuit measures the change in resistance.
 The Wheatstone bridge consists of four resistors, with the piezoresistive elements acting as two of the resistors.
-When pressure is applied, the resistance change in the piezoresistive elements unbalances the bridge circuit, inducing a voltage output proportional to the pressure.
+When pressure is applied, the resistance change in the piezoresistive elements unbalances the bridge circuit.

 Choosing a suitable pressure sensor requires determining the following factors: